refIekt/reflekt-ui/web/README.md

 # Reflections

-As you use the application reflections will be added to db.js.
+As you use the application reflections will be added to /reflections/db.js.
-They can be viewed by double clicking index.html, no server setup required.
+They can be viewed by opening reflections/index.html, no server setup required.

 If you would like to keep or delete reflections then start the server:

 ```